d5h/RottenTomatoes/README.md

 ### Features

 [✓] User can view a list of movies.
-Poster images load asynchronously.
+Poster images load asynchronously.<br>
-[✓] User can view movie details by tapping on a cell.
+[✓] User can view movie details by tapping on a cell.<br>
-[✓] User sees loading state while waiting for the API.
+[✓] User sees loading state while waiting for the API.<br>
-[✓] User sees error message when there is a network error: http://cl.ly/image/1l1L3M460c3C [✓] User can pull to refresh the movie list.
+[✓] User sees error message when there is a network error: http://cl.ly/image/1l1L3M460c3C<br>
+[✓] User can pull to refresh the movie list.<br>

 ### Walkthrough
 ![Video Walkthrough](https://github.com/d5h/RottenTomatoes/blob/master/tomatoes.gif)